 When to ask for a mandatory reconsideration

-Your benefit decision letter must tell you the time limit for asking for the decision to be looked at again.
+Your benefit decision letter must tell you the deadline for asking for the decision to be looked at again.
 If you’re claiming Universal Credit, you might get a message in your online account instead of a letter.

-For most benefits, this will be 1 month from the date the original decision was sent to you.
+For most benefits, the deadline will be 1 month from the date the original decision was sent to you.
 For tax credits, you must ask for a reconsideration within 30 days of the date of the decision.